 The episode opens with Don, Stan, Ginsberg, and some freelancers huddled in the conference room, struggling to develop a big idea for the Jaguar campaign.
 They’ve decorated one room wall with photos and icons designed to inspire.
 But it’s not working.

-Peggy catches Don in the hallway and asks him to approve some copy for Secor Laxatives, but he’s in a rotten mood and brushes her off, telling her she’s in charge of everything other than Jaguar and to make a decision.
+Peggy catches Don in the hallway and asks him to approve some copies for Secor Laxatives.
+He’s in a rotten mood and brushes her off, telling her she’s in charge of everything other than Jaguar and to make a decision.
 It’s a great vote of confidence, but in life, it’s not so much the message but how it’s delivered that counts.

-As this exchange is wrapping, Joan shows up with a fancy lunch – lobster – that is wheeled into the conference room courtesy of Roger Sterling.
+As this exchange is wrapping up, Joan shows up with a fancy lobster lunch that Roger Sterling has wheeled into the conference room.
 The men applaud as the covers are removed from the trays.
 Peggy watches this from the other side of the glass wall that separates her from the big-time action.

 While Don and the creatives tackle the look and feel of the campaign, Pete and Ken work on the campaign’s politics, securing it against some formidable competition.
 This includes winning and dining with guys like Herb Rennet (Gary Basaraba), the Jaguar dealer’s association.
-Herb plays his cards close to his chest until the end of the meal when Pete assures him that SCDP will do whatever it takes to make him happy.
+Herb plays his cards close to his chest until the end of the meal, when Pete assures him that SCDP will do whatever it takes to make him happy.
 Seeing his opportunity, Herb tells them that one thing will certainly help them win his vote – a night with Joan Harris.
 A night in bed with Joan Harris.
 This is a new depth in a show filled with slimy guys and shady deals.
-Luckily, Ken Cosgrove is at the table, but Pete cuts him off just as he’s about to inform Herb that Joan is married.
+Luckily, Ken Cosgrove is at the table, but Pete cuts him off as he informs Herb that Joan is married.

 Herb excuses himself for a moment, and while he’s away, Ken asks Pete why he didn’t tell Herb the truth about Joan rather than lead him on.
 Pete says that Herb himself is married, knows Joan is married, and doesn’t care about either.
 Ken is disgusted at this.
 “Well, we wanted to be in the car business,” he says, lighting a cigarette.